tanikawa04/lstm-transformer/README.md

 <!-- Please read [this article]() (in Japanese). -->

-This repository is based on [Word Language Model of pytorch/examples](https://github.com/pytorch/examples/tree/490243127c02a5ea3348fa4981ecd7e9bcf6144c/word_language_model).
+This repository is based on [Word Language Model in pytorch/examples](https://github.com/pytorch/examples/tree/490243127c02a5ea3348fa4981ecd7e9bcf6144c/word_language_model).

 ## Installation